Multi-party republic headed by president

 The issue of Western Sahara is at the core of the bitterness between the two countries.
 Algeria was furious at Morocco's annexation of the territory in 1975 following its evacuation by Spain.
 In fact, Algerian president Houari Boumediene ordered the expulsion of 350,000 Moroccans in the wake of Morocco's so-called "Green March" of November 1975.
 Rabat had encouraged hundreds of thousands of Moroccans to advance across the border into Western Sahara to help expedite the Spanish withdrawal.
 Morocco later gained control over most of the territory. (*See Western Sahara page.)

-Algeria has no territorial claims on Western Sahara itself, but was averse to any of its neighbours annexing such a large territory and it has supported the Polisario Front of the native Sahrawi people in their fight to found an independent nation.
+Algeria has had no territorial claims on Western Sahara itself, but was averse to any of its neighbours annexing such a large territory and it has supported the Polisario Front of the native Sahrawi people in their fight to found an independent nation.